-- Purchase intention — Groups of people who are looking for a specific product and want to collect more information before doing so.
+This refers to groups of people looking for a specific product and wanting to collect more information before doing so.
 Some examples include consumers buying a new laptop, vehicle, clothing, or television.
-This data is necessary in order to see how you can better direct your messaging to your audience.
+This data is necessary to see how you can better direct your messaging to your audience.

-- Interests — This is data about what people are into, like hobbies.
+This is data about what people are into, like hobbies.
 Knowing this data helps you connect with your audience in a relatable way and unearth buyer motivation and behaviors.
-For example, consumers who enjoy road biking as a hobby are likely most interested in new road bikes in the spring, when the weather is warmer and road racing season begins.
+For example, when the weather is warmer and road racing season begins, consumers who enjoy road biking as a hobby are likely most interested in new road bikes in the spring.

-For example, if you find that a large number of potential audiences are interested in traveling, you can figure out a way to work that message into your marketing campaign to appeal to more potential buyers.
+For example, suppose you find many potential audiences interested in traveling.
+In that case, you can figure out how to use that message in your marketing campaign to appeal to more potential buyers.